apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 date:   2015-08-12 14:56:37
 quote:  "When life gives you lemonade, make lemons.
 Life'll be all like 'what?!' —   Phil Dunphy [Phil’s-osophy]"
 categories: C#, Java, Spring, Java .NET interop
-# corrections
-# [web service] and [soap service]
-# update repo readme's and descriptions
 ---
 ## Intro

-I recently got a requirement to integrate with a Java API.
+I recently received a requirement to integrate with a Java API.
 I've worked with Java before and [natch](http://www.urbandictionary.com/define.php?term=natch), the requirement came my way.

 ## Considerations